Dylan Cozens Game Preview: Sabres vs. Flyers

 Cozens Season Stats Insights

-- In three of nine games this season, Cozens has scored a goal, but there are no multi-goal efforts on his ledger.
+- Cozens has a goal in three of 10 contests this season, but no multi-goal games so far.

-- In six of nine games this year, Cozens has registered a point, and in one of those games he came away with multiple points.
+- Cozens has recorded a point in a game six times this year out of 10 games played, including multiple points on one occasion.

-- In three of nine games this season, Cozens has had an assist, including one match with at least two.
+- Cozens has posted an assist in a game three times this year in 10 games played, including multiple assists once.

 Sign up for Underdog fantasy today.